Luminous Red Nova AT 2019zhd, a new merger in M 31: The quiescent progenitor

 \section{The quiescent progenitor}

-In order to characterise the progenitor of AT 2019zhd, we searched in the Mikulski Archive for Space Telescopes for {\it Hubble Space Telescope} ({\it HST}) images covering the site of the transient.
-While M~31 has been observed extensively with {\it HST}, due to its small field of view the site of AT~2019zhd was only covered by one epoch of multi-band imaging.
+In order to characterise the progenitor of AT 2019zhd, we searched in the Mikulski Archive for Space Telescopes for Hubble Space Telescope (HST) images covering the site of the transient.
+While M~31 has been observed extensively with HST, the site of AT~2019zhd was only covered by one epoch of multi-band imaging, due to its small field of view.
 These images were taken with WFPC2 on 1997 December 9, with exposure times of 2$\times$350~s, 2$\times$260~s and 2$\times$260~s in the $F439W$, $F555W$ and $F814W$ filters respectively.
 The site of AT~2019zhd falls on the WF4 chip, which has a pixel scale of 0.1\arcsec~pix$^{-1}$, and is unfortunately $<$10 pixels from the edge of the detector.

-To precisely localise the position of AT~2019zhd on the WFPC2 images, we performed differential astrometry between the $F814W$ images and a 35~s {\it r}-band image of the transient taken on 2020 February 17 with the NOT plus ALFOSC.
+To precisely localise the position of AT~2019zhd on the WFPC2 images, we performed differential astrometry between the $F814W$ images and a 35~s $r$-band image of the transient taken on 2020 February 17 with the NOT plus ALFOSC.
 Seven point sources common to both images were used to determine a geometric transformation.
 From this, we find the pixel coordinates of AT~2019zhd to be (792.67, 522.15) on the $F814W$ image.
 The associated uncertainty on this position is 103 mas ($\sim$1 WF pixel) from the rms scatter of the sources used in deriving the transformation.
 However, due to systematic effects, this is likely an underestimate of the true uncertainty on the position.
-Firstly, the only sources visible in common to both the NOT and {\it HST} images were bright foreground stars.
-These will potentially exhibit proper motion at $\gtrsim$mas level over the 22 years between the {\it HST} and NOT images.
+Firstly, the only sources visible in common to both the NOT and HST images were bright foreground stars.
+These will potentially exhibit proper motion at $\gtrsim$mas level over the 22 years between the HST and NOT images.
 As AT~2019zhd lies at the extreme edge of the WF4 chip we must extrapolate the geometric transformation (since the reference sources used for the alignment all lie to one side of the transient).
 Finally, our geometric transformation has six free parameters, while we are only using seven sources to derive the transformation.
-All things considered, we adopt three times the transform uncertainty (i.e. 0.31\arcsec) as a conservative uncertainty on the location of AT 2019zhd in the {\it HST}~images.
+All things considered, we adopt three times the transform uncertainty (i.e. 0.31\arcsec) as a conservative uncertainty on the location of AT 2019zhd in the HST images.